histories-in-transition/hit-astro/README.md

    2. Configure the application: Currently the application uses a base path: 'hit-astro' set in `astro.config.mjs`
    3. To run the project locally:

    ```bash
    pnpm run dev
    ```

 ## Project Structure

-- **`src/content/`**: Contains collections and JSON data files (fetched using the scripts in the scripts folder).
+- **`src/content/`**: Contains collections of the row and processed JSON data files.
 - **`src/components/`**: Contains _astro_ components such as header, footer etc.
 - **`src/pages/`**: Contains the web pages to tables (of manuscripts, works etc.) or detail view of single items (manuscripts, works etc).
-- **`src/lib/`**: Contains scripts for the advanced search, and the [Tabulator library](https://tabulator.info/) used to display JSON data in tables.
+- **`src/lib/`**: Contains scripts for the advanced search, and the [Tabulator library](https://tabulator.info/) used to display JSON data in tables and other minor scripts.
 - **`src/lib/advanced search` and `src/pages/search.astro`** (search interface): Implements the
   search page with (Algolia) instant search (using [Typsesence instance search adapter](https://typesense.org/docs/guide/search-ui-components.html#using-instantsearch-js)).
-- **`scripts/`**: Scripts for fetching data, processing data, generating typsense index, generating tei-xml, and latex -> pdf files.

 ## License